Make a complaint

 If you believe someone has broken this code find out how to make a complaint and how we respond on our complain about a councillor page.

-Some services use a different complaint method.
-To complain about one of the following you can use the links below or contact us and we will provide the appropriate contact details:
+To complain about one of the following you can use the links below:

 - planning application decisions